brannondorsey/apibuilder/README.md

 - `API::set_pretty_print($boolean)` sets the default JSON output as human readable formatted
 - `API::set_searchable($columns)` enables the [API 'search' parameter](#search-parameter) and specifies which columns can be searched.
 Again the `$columns` parameter is a comma-delimited list of column names that correspond to the column names in your database.
 - **`API::set_default_search_order($column)`** sets the default columns for the API to order API 'search' parameter results by if the MySQL FULLTEXT Match()…Against()… statement is executed in boolean mode (required __only__ if `API::set_searchable()` has enabled columns to be searched).
+- `API::set_exclude_allowed($boolean)` enables the [API 'exclude' parameter].
+This method's parameter can only be `TRUE` if your database's table includes an 'id' column (or whatever unique column name is included as this method's optional parameter).
 - `API::set_key_required($boolean)` makes your API require a unique key for each request.
 For more information on limiting and tracking API users visit the [Protecting your API](#protecting-your-api) section of this documentation.
 - `API::set_hit_limit($number_hits_per_day)` sets the number of API hits per API key per day.
 - `API::set_private($private_key)` makes the API private (i.e. only you can use it).
 For more information on this method visit the [Protecting your API](#protecting-your-api) section of this documentation.
 - `API::set_no_results_message($message)` sets the error message when no results are found in a request.

+If the API setup is configured incorrectly the `api.php`'s resulting JSON response object will contain a `config_error` array of messages describing the errors instead of a `data` property.

 ###Protecting your API